ffeelliiggoo/Azure-static-site/README.md

 - The **frontend** is hosted in Azure Blob Storage and automatically updated with each commit.
 - The **backend** Azure Function is rebuilt and redeployed using serverless deployment via zip package.

-This setup provides a clean, automated CI/CD pipeline for a modern, scalable Azure-hosted web application.